Hernando County School Board

 Hernando County School District is a government school district headquartered in Brooksville, Florida, United States.
 The district covers Hernando County.

+History

+In the COVID-19 pandemic in Florida, the district enacted having teachers work at schools while students take lessons from home via internet, with at-school teachers teaching the lessons.

 Schools

 As of the 2017–2018 school year, there are 28 schools in the Hernando County School District: 10 elementary schools, 4 middle schools, 3 K-8 schools, 5 high schools, 2 educational centers, 1 eSchool and 3 charter schools.